Homic1cid33/2Take1Script-Revive/README.md

 - Too many **Custom Vehicles / PEDs / Objects** may cause issues!
 Just delete them after use.
 - Some features won't work properly if the distance between you and the target is too high.
 - When the script gets autoloaded (for example, with an `autoexec.lua`), the **Event Listeners** (Chat features, etc) might not work.
-- Teleport to Waypoint will teleport you near a street.
+- Teleport to Waypoint sometimes will teleport you near a street.
 - Enabling Vehicle Colors might wont apply, press the Feature a few times.
 - Rapid Fire doesnt work with the guided rocket launcher.
+- Attachments -> Clear Entities sometimes doesnt work

 ## Common Questions